 How to make a PDF accessible

-There could be a whole book on common pitfalls and mistakes when it comes to testing PDF documents for accessibility and PDF remediation.
+There could be a whole book on common pitfalls and mistakes when testing PDF documents for accessibility and PDF remediation.
 Often issues that come up in PDF remediation are easily fixed.
 The challenge comes in locating the error and knowing how to fix it.
 Here are a few common issues known to cause challenges with PDF documents.

 Adobe Auto Tag Feature

 When tagging content, if you select the wrong things, some of your content may ‘disappear’.
-The content doesn’t really disappear, rather layers become hidden in the PDF.
-You need to rearrange these layers to show in the correct order.
+The content doesn’t disappear, rather layers become hidden in the PDF.
+You need to rearrange these layers to show them in the correct order.
 You will have to search for your hidden content in the content panel and rearrange the content to bring it back to the front.

 Even if you set up links correctly in your original authoring software, sometimes you have to re-create the links in Adobe Acrobat Pro DC.
 All links have to have a Link OBJR tag associated with it in order to pass compliance and to work correctly as a clickable link.
 You may have to search for the tag and reorder the tags for the link to function correctly.

 When including data in a PDF document, it can often be better understood in a tabular format.
 Using tables in the document layout can be useful, but tables can also be complicated to set up accessibly in a PDF document.
 Setting up their structure can be time-consuming and easy to get wrong.
 If the data’s order is mixed up, your document can also become corrupted.